wazuh/wazuh-documentation/source/user-manual/api/equivalence.rst

 Migrating users
 -----------------

 The Wazuh API users are not migrated when upgrading the Wazuh API from 3.X to 4.1.
-There are numerous security changes to the Wazuh API in 4.1 and it is not advisable.
+There are numerous security changes to the Wazuh API and it is not advisable.
 However, using the following API calls it is easy to create new users and assign the administrator role to it (substitute <username> and <password>):

 **Create new user** (:api-ref:`POST /security/users <operation/api.controllers.security_controller.create_user>`)